 - Video Ads: Similar to display, these ads function outside of the typical Amazon funnel and basic advertising strategies.
 Video is an effective medium to create emotional connections with target audiences, and they offer placements in Prime Video, Echo, and more.
 However, they can be expensive to produce and rarely fit into a straightforward Amazon advertising strategy.

-Setting Up Amazon Paid Advertising Strategically
+Setting Up Amazon Paid Ads Strategically

 Just like ad formats should derive from your stated business objectives, your Amazon paid advertising strategy should likewise consider two critical factors: how can you target, and how much is it wise to spend?

-Keywords Drive Targeting, and Amazon Can Help
+Keywords Drive Targeting, and an Amazon Consulting Agency Can Help

 Once you’ve decided what you want to achieve and which formats will help you do that, Amazon’s targeting will help make it happen.
 To run PPC campaigns in product searches, Amazon uses an algorithm to manage bids from competitors based on various keywords, products, subcategories, and classes.